All Products

 • Remote assistance

-Modifications to other policies take effect the next time end users connect to the cloud computers associated with the policies.
+Modifications to other rules take effect the next time end users connect to the cloud computers with which the policy is associated.

 By default, a custom policy takes effect on all CIDR blocks.
 If you want the custom policy to take effect only on specific CIDR blocks, specify the CIDR blocks.
-This way, when end users connect to cloud computers that are associated with the custom policy from Alibaba Cloud Workspace terminals, the system determines whether the egress IP addresses of the terminals are within the specified CIDR blocks.
-If the egress IP addresses of the terminals are not within the specified CIDR blocks, the policy does not take effect.
+This way, when end users connect to cloud computers that are associated with the custom policy from Alibaba Cloud Workspace terminals, the system checks whether the egress IP addresses of the terminals fall within the specified CIDR blocks to determine if the policy should be enforced.

 image